Budgeting for Your Time Abroad

 Optional Trips: Each semester and summer session, the Umbra Institute offers one optional weekend trip.
 Past trips have included a weekend in Tuscany, Venice, or Capri/Pompeii/Sorrento.
 Students who wish to attend the Optional Trip should plan on spending approximately 350 Euro with private transportation, meals, and hotel.

 Personal Travel: As as student in Perugia, you will most likely travel to many fascinating destinations throughout the Italian peninsula.
 Visits to famous destinations such as Rome, Florence, Venice, and smaller towns throughout Italy are part of the cultural discovery process and of taking advantage of your time overseas.
-In addition, exploring other countries and cities such as Barcelona, London, Paris, Prague, Amsterdam, etc. is also popular.
+Exploring other countries and cities such as Barcelona, London, Paris, Prague, Amsterdam, etc. is also popular.
 Consider your travel plans and expenses when budgeting for your semester abroad.